ppy/osu-wiki/wiki/Help_Center/en.md

 Please use <https://osu.ppy.sh/p/forgot> to reclaim your account automatically, provided that you still have access to the email you registered with.

-If you do not have access to your original email that you registered with anymore, or you have forgotten your username completely, please send in a support ticket via mail to [accounts@ppy.sh](mailto://accounts@ppy.sh) listing as much, along with any information that we could use to verify that you are the account owner - such as the name of the original email address registered to your account.
+If you do not have access to your original email that you registered with anymore, or you have forgotten your username completely, please send in a support ticket via mail to [accounts@ppy.sh](mailto://accounts@ppy.sh) listing as much, along with any information that we could use to verify that you are the account owner - such as the original email address registered to your account.

 It also helps significantly if you email us from your registration email, as this allows us to check whether you are the account owner without any further follow up.